 She’s the author of two full-length books, Threnody, (Nightboat Books) and the Lambda Award finalist The Truant Lover (Nightboat Books).
 Her poems and essays have appeared widely in numerous magazines and she’s also published two chapbooks (one prose and one poetry) Epilogue (Spout Press) and Dirge (Albion Books).
-He most recent writing project, a memoir in progress, entitled Sinkhole, was a 2017 finalist for a Loft-McKnight Award.
+Her most recent writing project, a memoir in progress, entitled Sinkhole: A Natural History of a Suicide, was a 2017 finalist for a Loft-McKnight Award.

 As a community activist and teaching artist, she has worked on a number of collaborative projects related to place-making and the environment.
 Recent projects include work with the Buzz Lab at the Plain Arts Museum and with The Gymnasium’s Tink Tank, creating artistic and educational strategies to support local bee pollinators.
 She has also worked on community-based art projects with the Walker Art Center, Minneapolis Institute of Arts, Whittier International School, United Cambodian Association of Minnesota, Minnesota Advocates for Human Rights, and Pathways Health Crisis Resource Center.